 Even though I’ve decided to present my findings in the form of an instructional guide, you should know that some of the steps I’ve listed are negotiable.
 Going forward, I’ll make sure to highlight those while explaining why you might want to take them anyway.

-1. Gather the Tools You’ll Need
+1. Choose the Tool You’ll Use

 As I’ve previously mentioned, emergency workers like police officers already carry everything they need to break a window.
 Yet, in their case, the effectiveness of those tools comes down to technique, heftiness, and durability.
 Since you lack that training, you probably wouldn’t be able to break a window even if you had the same tools.
 Fortunately, we’re about to work on that!

 - Made in USA.
 We pride ourselves in offering...

 There are plenty of tools regular people could use without having to exert much power.
 For example, you could opt for: